Hegseth faces sharp questions from Congress on deploying troops to LA and Pentagon spending

 Lawmakers complained widely that Congress hasn't yet gotten details of the administration's first proposed defense budget, which Trump has said would total $1 trillion, a significant increase over the current spending level of more than $800 billion.
 And they said they are unhappy with the administration's efforts to go around Congress to push through changes.

-Rep. Betty McCollum, D-Minn., quizzed Hegseth on deploying about 700 active duty Marines to assist more than 4,100 National Guard troops in protecting federal buildings and personnel during immigration raid protests in Los Angeles.
+Rep. Betty McCollum, D-Minn., quizzed Hegseth on the deployment of about 700 Marines to assist more than 4,100 National Guard troops in protecting federal buildings and personnel in LA.

 She got into a testy back-and-forth with him over the costs of the operation.
 He evaded the questions but later turned to MacDonnell, who provided the estimate and said it covers the costs of travel, housing and food.